elegant-scipy/elegant-scipy/markdown/ch5.markdown

 by Warren Weckesser on StackOverflow.

-When reading the code, keep in mind that the `sparse` module is optimized for linear algebra, and as such recasts Python's "times" operator `*` as matrix multiplication.
+When reading the code, keep in mind that the `sparse` module is optimized for linear algebra, and as such it recasts Python's "times" operator `*` as matrix multiplication.

 ```python